|← Chapter 11·||Turning Signs (Contents)||References||blog|

 The tendencies of nature, the propensities of some events to follow from others in a more or less regular way, are what Peirce called the ‘logic of the universe,’ because in reasoning about them, we suppose that the principles of reasoning reflect the principles of causality.
 The logic or ‘thought’ of nature is not subject to delusions like ours, and not capable of telling either lies or fictions, although its creatures who are autonomous agents can deceive or be deceived.
 If we believe that the laws of nature are real, i.e. that they consist of intersubjective relations, then our science at its best aspires to know those laws objectively – which means knowing them fallibly.

-Peirce's ‘fundamental hypothesis’ of scientific method (above) – which he later (CP 5.407) called a ‘cheerful hope’ on the part of scientists – proposed that a genuine investigation would reach ‘one true conclusion.’
+Peirce's ‘fundamental hypothesis’ of scientific method (above) – which he later called a ‘cheerful hope’ on the part of scientists – proposed that a genuine investigation would reach ‘one true conclusion.’
 But according to Einstein and Infeld (in Chapter 10), the scientist can never be sure that his hypothetical model is the only one which could explain his observations.
 This would imply that if only one true conclusion is possible, it may still be represented (translated, replicated, ..... ) in more than one way: once again polyversity raises its many heads.
 ‘Giving to the word sign the full scope that reasonably belongs to it for logical purposes, a whole book is a sign; and a translation of it is a replica of the same sign’ (EP2:303).
-Since theoretical models are also signs, it is possible for two models of the same complex object to be replicas of the same sign, despite some apparent differences between them.
+Since theoretical models are also signs, it is possible for two models of the same complex object to be replicas of the same sign, or tokens of the same type, despite some apparent differences of quality or tone between them.
 A genuine dialog, then, could conceivably reach a consensus that different models are equivalent in practice even though neither can be fully translated into the other.

 The possibility of a single ideal consensus which can be replicated in various ways brings us back to the final sentence in the Einstein/Infeld description of the scientist: